Objects allow you to store keyed collections of values. That’s fine.

 new Array is called with a single argument which is a number, then it creates an array without items, but with the given length.

-Let’s see how one can shoot himself in the foot:
+Let’s see how one can shoot themselves in the foot:

-To evade such surprises, we usually use square brackets, unless we really know what we’re doing.
+To avoid such surprises, we usually use square brackets, unless we really know what we’re doing.

 Arrays can have items that are also arrays.
-We can use it for multidimentional arrays, to store matrices:
+We can use it for multidimensional arrays, for example to store matrices:

 Arrays have their own implementation of